cjdbarlow/bedside-notebook/anaesthesia/periop/icd.md

 * Continue prescribed anti-arrhythmics

-Consider **re-programming ICD** if:
-* ICD and EMI is expected
-* Movement from shock could be hazardous
-Patients who have defibrillation or antitachycardia functions inactivated should be on continuous monitoring with external defibrillation equipment readily available, and have their therapy reactivated prior to discharge.

 Consider **re-programming pacemaker functions** if:
-* Significant pacemaker dependency
+* Significant pacemaker dependency and EMI present
-* Augmentation of CO and DO<sub>2</sub> helpful
+* Modes need to be adjusted
 	* Rate-responsive modes will be triggered incorrectly:
 		* Respiratory rate
 		* Accelerometry
-* Advanced functions need to be adjusted
 	* Sleep/rest mode
 	Fall in HR and CO overnight, if late surgery is planned.
+* Augmentation of CO and DO<sub>2</sub> helpful

+Consider **re-programming an AICD** if:
+* EMI is expected
+* Movement from shock could be hazardous
+Patients who have defibrillation or antitachycardia functions inactivated should be on continuous monitoring with external defibrillation equipment readily available, and have their therapy reactivated prior to discharge.

 Consider a **magnet instead of re-programming if**: